Joseph Nordgren

 Ernst Joseph Nordgren, born 16 November 1947 in Örebro, is a Swedish physicist.

 Nordgren graduated as a B.Sc. from Uppsala University in 1971 and received his Ph.D. in physics in 1977.
-In 1979 he was made docent and since 1988, he is a professor of soft X-ray physics at Uppsala.
-Since 1 July 2008 Nordgren is vice rector for the area of science and engineering at Uppsala university.
+In 1979 he was made docent, and since 1988 he has been a professor of soft X-ray physics at Uppsala.
+Since 1 July 2008 Nordgren has been vice rector for science and engineering at Uppsala University.

-Nordgren is a member of the Royal Swedish Academy of Sciences since 1996, and was a member of the Nobel Committee for Physics from 2001 to 2009, and the Committee's chairman in 2008 and 2009.
-He is also a member of the Royal Society of Sciences and Letters in Uppsala since 1981 and of the Royal Society of Sciences in Uppsala since 2005.
+Nordgren became a member of the Royal Swedish Academy of Sciences in 1996.
+He was a member of the Nobel Committee for Physics from 2001 to 2009, and the Committee's chairman in 2008 and 2009.
+He has also been a member of the Royal Society of Sciences and Letters in Uppsala since 1981 and of the Royal Society of Sciences in Uppsala since 2005.